 Remember those mitochondria…those little energy powerhouses within the cells that you studied in Biology?
 Well, those tiny cellular parts consume about 90% of the oxygen used by the body for oxidative phosphorylation, the process used to make ATP from the foods we eat [i].
 ATP or adenosine triphosphate is the primary energy carrier within our cells making most of our energy needs.
 It should be no surprise that the heart and the brain are organs with the highest energy requirements.
-When we don’t have enough mitochondria or ATP or when mitochondrial are not functioning well, we can experience a variety of diseases or symptoms.
-Mitochondria are fundamental to your energy, your life, and health. [ii]
+When we don’t have enough ATP or when they are not functioning well, we can experience a variety of diseases or symptoms.
+Mitochondria are fundamental to life and health. [ii]

 The essential keys to mitochondrial function are oxygen, magnesium, and CoQ10.
 B vitamins are also required for their relationship to enzyme functions in the citric acid cycle, carbohydrate and fat metabolism.[iii]
 Oxygen serves as the ultimate electron receptor from the electron transport chain, allowing ATP to be generated by the mitochondria.
 When there is not enough oxygen, the result is the decreased ATP.

 Damaged mitochondria also cannot produce sufficient ATP for the energy needs of the body which may impact the liver, heart, and muscle tissue.
 The greatest number of mitochondria are in muscle tissue.
 As mitochondria are central regulators of the aging process in the heart and skeletal muscle, a decline in mitochondrial content and function plays a major role in aging heart and skeletal muscle which contributes to the development of cardiac dysfunction or muscle loss (sarcopenia).[iv]